sajidrahman/beautiful-jekyll/_posts/2018-11-15-maven-tomcat-deployment.md

 </tomcat-users>
 ```

-2. Add above Tomcat’s user ('maven' user in this case) in the Maven setting file, later Maven will use this user to login Tomcat server.
+2. Add above Tomcat’s user ('maven' user in this case) in the Maven setting file, later Maven will use this user to login Tomcat server.( N.B.
+In case of a project running in IntelliJ, view/create maven settings.xml file from POM --> MAVEN --> Open Settings.xml (Or Create Settings.xml, if settings.xml is not present).)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>